Skip to Content

 Creating a Circular Ecosystem

-• Convert kitchen scraps into nutrient-rich compost for natural soil regeneration
+• Convert kitchen scraps into rich compost for spring soil improvement, creating natural carbon sequestration

 Organic Certification and Benefits

-While building your garden ecosystem, consider the value of organic certification for your soil amendments.
+Beyond building your garden ecosystem, organic certification transforms how you approach soil amendments.

 Reducing Environmental Impact